naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 none

 == Changelog ==

+= 1.0.28 =
+* Updated the plugin to be compatible with PayPal Orders API Version v2.

 = 1.0.27 =
 * Made changes to the code that retrieve the plugin url and path.